Become an Amazon seller: 3 strategies for long-term success

 With this article, we aim to not only simplify your first steps on the platform but also provide you with some strategies to lay the foundation for your long-term success.

-Basics: Business, Seller Account, and More.
+Basics: Business, seller account, and more.

-Next, you need to fill out the so-called tax registration questionnaire so that the tax office can classify your venture accordingly – this can also be done online via ELSTER.
+Next, you need to fill out the so-called tax registration questionnaire so that the tax office can classify your project accordingly – this can also be done online via ELSTER.
 This way, you will also receive your tax number and VAT identification number.

-Setting Up an Amazon Seller Account
+Setting up an Amazon seller account

-Below you will find a detailed guide on how to set up your own Amazon Seller Account.
+Below you will find a detailed guide on how to set up your own Amazon seller account.

-Apply for EORI and EAN Numbers
+Apply for EORI and EAN numbers

 Other aspects that beginners should consider:

-Becoming an Amazon Seller: Costs
+Become an Amazon seller: Costs

-Good to Know: Types of Products on Amazon
+Good to know: Product types on Amazon

-For both branded goods and private label products, the algorithm is influenced by many different factors, such as seller ratings and conversion rates.
+For both commercial goods and private label products, the algorithm is influenced by many different factors, such as seller ratings and conversion rates.
 However, price is of central importance, both for winning the Buy Box and for ranking on the search results page.
 Without appropriate price optimization, you have no chance on Amazon.
 Therefore, we will provide you with three pricing strategies that will help you win the Buy Box and improve product visibility.

 Buy Box Strategy

-Goal: Win and Maintain the Buy Box
+Goal: Winning and maintaining the Buy Box

 Approach: